 Did you know lassi is a type of drink and not exclusive to mango lassis?

-Ingredients and Substitutions
+Ingredients - Notes and Substitutions

 Mango lassi is made with the base ingredients of yogurt, milk, and mango pulp.
 It's more or less a mango smoothie with yogurt.

-- Mango: Alphonso mangoes are the best to use for mango lassis.
+- Mango - Alphonso mangoes or kesar mangoes are the best to use for mango lassis.
 They're native to India and incredibly sweet.
 Their smell is sweet and intoxicating.
-You can find them at Indian grocers when they're in season, otherwise they're available canned.
-You can use fresh, frozen, or canned mangoes.
-You'll just need an entire cup of it in pureed form.
+You can find them at Indian grocers when they're in season for a pretty penny, otherwise they're available canned.
+You simply cannot replicate the restaurant-style lassi without this variety of mango.

-- Dairy: Plain whole milk yogurt, like Indian dahi, is the best but you can use low-fat yogurt or Greek yogurt.
-Depending on how smooth your mango puree is, you'll need milk to thin out the lassi and get the right consistency.
+- Milk - Depending on how smooth your mango puree is, you'll need milk to thin out the lassi and get the right consistency.
 I recommend whole milk.
-To make this mango lassi vegan, you can use a plain vegan yogurt of your choice (coconut is preferred) and almond or cashew milk.
+To make this mango lassi vegan you can also use almond or cashew milk.

 🥭 Which Mangoes to use